oleksiihordiienko/sqm-ios-technical-test-master/README.md

 # sqm-ios-technical-test
-The test is designed to be completed in a maximum of **1 hour**.

-The evaluation will be based on the ability of the candidate to understand an existing codebase and contribute to it.
-Special attention should be paid to **memory management**.

 The test project's goal is to evaluate your skills and experience level.
 Please do not include external framework and do not copy-paste external code.